A Full Irish Fry, Healthy Start or Sweet Tooth? Breakfast and Brunch Options For Every Palate

 The Avoca company is dedicated to being quintessentially Irish and the brunch menu is a testament to its filling, wholesome and rustic style.
 You can have everything from a hearty porridge with potted cream and honey, a full Irish breakfast or a fruit salad up to a more substantial fish pie with a raspberry laden glass of Prosecco.
 The Suffolk Street caf� sits on the top floor of Avoca's plush and quaint home and kitchenware shop and you'll soon find you want to take home a piece of their homely aesthetic along with a couple of homemade scones. (+353-1-677 4215)

 The Lennox is run by a husband and wife team and prides itself on sourcing local, ethical food producers to ensure the highest quality and taste.
 Situated in Portobello and a stone's throw from the canal this is the perfect place to grab breakfast before walking along the water into the city centre and leisurely regarding the sights.
-Breakfast is served until 12 and you can enjoy everything from scrambled eggs with wild mushrooms and smoked salmon to a more continental, pastry based breakfast. (+353 1 478 9966)
+Breakfast is served until midday during the week and extends on into the afternoons at the weekends.
+Some star menu items include the crab salad with avocado, quail eggs and caper berries or the huevos rancheros.
+You can also add a bit of fizz with proseccos or kir royales. (+353 1 478 9966)